Inside the loop circuit

 Dopamine

-Dopamine marks what worked.
+Dopamine predicts and remembers what worked.

 How the Three Signals Become a Loop